 Lots of color/size options

 Bald line down the middle

 If you're partial to chenille, your best bet is the Gorilla Grip Bathroom Rug.
 Made of polyester with a shag-like surface, it soaks up an impressive amount of water, dries remarkably fast, and feels pleasantly cushy underfoot.
-In terms of the design, our tester noted that there's a seam that runs down the middle of the bath mat, although it's not super noticeable.
+In terms of the design, our tester rated it a four out of five, noting that there's a seam that runs down the middle of the bath mat, although it's not super noticeable.

 This bath mat has a heavy-duty rubber backing, protecting your floors from water damage and preventing you from slipping.
 We also like that it's machine washable and comes in an array of sizes and colors.
 The price is about average, though the smaller sizes are budget-friendly.